GeoDaCenter/covid-atlas/README.md

+# This Repo is now archived.
+Please see [the main US Covid Atlas Repo](https://github.com/GeoDaCenter/covid) for more information.

 # README

 The U.S. COVID-19 Atlas provides county-level visualizations and analytics to reveal a more detailed pandemic landscape with local hotspots of surging COVID cases that are missed by state-level data.